SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 # Access Limitation on Instances using Spring ACL

-Assume you've understood how Spring-based applications can be basically secured as explained [here](/spring-security-basis), this sample project goes one step further, demonstrating instance-based access control using access control lists (ACL) in applications based on Spring Boot and deployed on SAP Cloud Platform, CloudFoundry.
+Assume you've understood how Spring-based applications can be basically secured as explained [here](/spring-security-basis), this sample project goes one step further, demonstrating instance-based access control using access control lists (ACL) in applications based on Spring Boot and deployed on SAP Cloud Platform, Cloud Foundry (SAP CP CF).

 ## Goal of this sample project

-This [Spring Boot 2.0](http://projects.spring.io/spring-boot/) demo application shows how to implement instance-based access control in Spring based SAP Cloud Platform applications.
+This [Spring Boot 2.0](http://projects.spring.io/spring-boot/) demo application shows how to implement instance-based access control in Spring-based SAP Cloud Platform applications.
 It leverages [Spring Security ACL](https://github.com/spring-projects/spring-security) and integrates to SAP Cloud Platform XSUAA service using the [SAP Container Security Library (Java)](https://github.com/SAP/cloud-security-xsuaa-integration), which is available on [maven central](https://search.maven.org/search?q=com.sap.cloud.security).

 Instances, you want to protect, could be **business objects** (e.g. procurement order), **data records** on the database (e.g. leave request) or any other **resource**.